BrightSky-OSSDO/GuardLock_VPN/README.md

 ## License

 GuardLock VPN is released under the GNU General Public License (GPL).
-Feel free to modify the code and distribute forks of the software, provided you distribute your forks for free and make their source code publicly available.
+Feel free to modify the code and distribute forks of the software, provided you distribute your forks under the GPL license as well.

 ---